 Staff held a Control Measures Workshop on November 10, 2021 to provide an overview of the control measures and strategies being developed/considered for the 2022 AQMP and to solicit input from all stakeholders on control strategies.
-The South Coast AQMD proposes a total of 48 control measures for the 2022 AQMP.
-Thirty control measures target stationary sources and are categorized into NOx control measures, co-benefits from climate and energy programs, limited strategic VOC measures, and other measures.
-The NOx measures are further grouped by residential combustion, commercial equipment and large equipment.
-Many control measures focus on widespread deployment of zero emission and Low NOx technologies through a combination of regulatory approaches and incentives, and will require technology assessments to better understand where and when zero emission and low NOx technologies can be implemented.
+The-South Coast AQMD proposes a total of 48 control measures for the 2022 AQMP.
+Thirty control measures target stationary sources and are categorized into NOx control measures, co-benefits from climate and energy programs, limited strategic volatile organic compound (VOC) measures, and other measures.
+The NOx measures are further grouped by residential combustion, commercial equipment, and large equipment.
+Many control measures focus on widespread deployment of zero emissions and low NOx technologies through a combination of regulatory approaches and incentives, and will require technology assessments to better understand where and when zero emissions and low NOx technologies can be implemented.
 The remaining 18 control measures target mobile sources.
-They are facility-based mobile source measures, emission reductions from incentive programs, and partnerships with local, state, federal, and international entities.
-The 2022 AQMP includes measures identified in CARB's draft 2022 State Strategy for the State Implementation Plan and SCAG's transportation control measures.
+They are facility-based mobile source measures, emissions reductions from incentive programs, and partnerships with local, state, federal, and international entities.
+The 2022 AQMP includes measures identified in CARB's draft 2022 State Strategy for the State Implementation Plan (2022 State SIP Strategy) and SCAG's transportation control measures.